theslee7-1737754/in-class/day-15/README.md

 8. Now that we have the data to graph, we'll need to install and import our charting library.
 Begin by install (and saving) the `recharts` package using `npm`.
 Then, in your `App.js` file, import these named exports from the library: BarChart, XAxis, YAxis, CartesianGrid, Tooltip, Bar.

+9. Run ```npx react-codemod rename-unsafe-lifecycles``` to fix issues with this codebase

-9. Using the [documentation](http://recharts.org/#/en-US/) as a reference, make a bar chart on your page!
+10. Using the [documentation](http://recharts.org/#/en-US/) as a reference, make a bar chart on your page!

-10. To make the page interactive, we'll add a `ButtonGroup` for your user to select the `xVariable`.
+11. To make the page interactive, we'll add a `ButtonGroup` for your user to select the `xVariable`.
 To do this, we'll use `reactstrap` to have bootstrap styled components ([docs](https://reactstrap.github.io/components/button-group/)).
 We'll need to install both `bootstrap` and `reactstrap` using npm, then import this content:

 ```javascript
 // Get bootstrap css